 Transition planning is a gigantic topic and a very important one for youth with disabilities, their families, and IEP teams.
-CPIR’s Repository of Resources is pleased to offer scads of information about the subject, including articles written expressly for students themselves, school personnel, and parents.
+CPIR’s Hub of Resources offers a virtual mountain of information about the subject, including articles written expressly for students themselves, school personnel, and parents.

 Here, in this article, however, we’ll keep it short and focused on what IDEA requires in the IEP for transition-aged students.